pbreheny/plmmr/README.md

 The `plmmr` (**p**enalized **l**inear **m**ixed **m**odels in **R**) package contains functions that fit penalized linear mixed models to correct for unobserved confounding effects.

-🚧🛠️ **Note**: this package is still under construction 🛠️🚧, as both the package and its underlying methodology are the core of my (Tabitha's 👷‍♀️) in-progress dissertation work.
-Will keep this page updated as I make progress.
-The dream is for this package to be able to fit penalized regression models in GWAS-scale data.

 ## Installation

 To install the latest version of the package: